-In addition to the Refinancing, on March 3, 2017, the Corporation completed the Repricing.
-As a result of the Repricing, the Corporation currently expects to save approximately 13%, or \$15.4 million, of interest expense over the next twelve months.
-For additional information on the Repricing, see above under "Overview and Outlook-First Half and Subsequent Developments-First Lien Term Loan Repricing and Amendment".
+In addition to the Refinancing and Repricing, the Corporation also made the Prepayments during the three months ended September 30, 2017.
+For additional information on the Prepayments, see above under "Overview and Outlook-Third Quarter and Subsequent Developments-USD Second Lien Term Loan Prepayments".

-As a result of the Refinancing and Repricing, the Corporation realized aggregate savings of approximately \$3.8 million and \$5.0 million in interest expense for the three and six months ended June 30, 2017, respectively.
+As a result of the Refinancing, Repricing and Prepayments, the Corporation realized aggregate savings of approximately \$4.6 million and \$9.8 million in interest expense for the three and nine months ended September 30, 2017, respectively.